• Skip to primary navigation

 What could be a better complement to a traditional lentil soup recipe in the winter or a garden-fresh tomato salad in the summer, especially when served warm and fresh direct from a cast-iron skillet?

-While some people shy away from baking bread because it seems complicated, this no-knead focaccia bread recipe takes no more effort than whipping up a batch of muffins or Italian flatbread.
+While some people shy away from baking bread because it seems complicated, this no-knead focaccia bread recipe takes no more effort than whipping up a batch of muffins or this piadina recipe.

 These simple instructions and valuable tips will help you on your way to a delicious and impressive offering.